The Message Pool (mpool) is the component of lotus that handles pending messages for inclusion in the chain.

 When a message is executed it consumes gas.
 The total gas consumed by a message directly affects the cost to place that message in the blockchain, which is a price that the sender will have to pay.

 The How Filecoin works page explains gas-usage and fee in more detail.
-As an additional tip, you can use Lotus to find out about the current BaseFee:
+As an additional tip, you can use Lotus to find the current BaseFee:

 # Will print the last BaseFee in attoFIL lotus chain head | xargs lotus chain getblock | jq -r .ParentBaseFee